Frequently Asked Questions

 What do you write besides video games?

-Outside of video games, I primarily write feature films but I've been starting to branch out into TV, comics, and VR experiences.
-None of those have actually been made yet though.
+Outside of video games, I also write cartoons, feature films and I've been starting to branch out into TV, comics, and VR experiences.
+Most recently, I worked on a cute kids show called Trash Truck for Glen Keane Productions, coming to Netflix in 2020.

 What college should I attend to become a writer?